cnbeining/Biligrab/README.md

        Use Flvcd to parase the video, but would fail if
        1) The original source DNE, e.g., some old videos
        2) The original source is Letvcloud itself.
-       3) Other unknown reason(s) that stops Flvcd from parase the video.
+       3) Other unknown reason(s) that stops Flvcd from parasing the video.
     For any video that failed to parse, Biligrab will try to use Flvcd.
     (Mainly for oversea users regarding to copyright-restricted bangumies.)
     If the API is blocked, Biligrab would fake the UA.
+    3: (Not stable) Use the HTML5 API.
+       This works for downloading some cached Letvcloud videos, but is slow, and would fail for no reason sometimes.
+    4: Use Flvcd.
+       Good to fight with oversea and copyright restriction, but not working with iQiyi.

     -c: Default: ./bilicookies
     The path of cookies.
     Use cookies to visit member-only videos.